 Similarly, Democrats haven’t challenged the popular right-wing claim that there’s a free speech crisis on U.S. campuses that censors conservative viewpoints — another manufactured narrative that works in favor of Trump and his coterie of propagandists.

 Nevertheless, Democrats can’t hide the fact that three right-wing militiamen from Kansas were found guilty of a conspiracy to kill Muslim refugees in 2016, because of Trump’s campaign rhetoric.
 They can’t ignore the Trump supporter who was arrested for mailing bombs to high-profile figures within the Democratic party.
 They can’t makes us forget that last year a right-wing extremist killed 11 Jewish Americans inside of a Pittsburgh synagogue.

 Just last month, a United States Coast Guard officer was arrested for “plotting to assassinate Democratic members of Congress, prominent television journalists and others.”
 The officer, a self-proclaimed white nationalist, was inspired by Andres Breivik, a right-wing Norwegian terrorist who killed 77 people in 2011.
 The Christchurch shooter also listed Breivik as his biggest inspiration.

-Among Breivik’s self-reported motivations is his belief in “cultural Marxism” — an anti-Semitic conspiracy theory that, wildly enough, has been normalized in U.S. establishment media.
+Among Breivik’s self-reported motivation is his belief in “cultural Marxism” — an anti-Semitic conspiracy theory that, wildly enough, has been normalized in U.S. establishment media.
 For example, David Brooks, an opinion writer for The New York Times wrote in November, 2018, that the younger generation is “influenced by the cultural Marxism that is now the lingua franca in the elite academy,” while a plethora of conservative pundits have utilized the conspiracy to vilify progressives and to keep moving the political center in the U.S. to the right.